djradon/public-notes/ar.jekyll-rdf-template-based-linked-data-publication-with-minimized-effort-and-maximum-scalability.md

 ### Existing Visualization Applications

 A great variety of applications exist to visualize RDF data.
 Such applications are table based triple explorers, like [[prdct.pubby]], [[prdct.lodview]], and [[prdct.ld-viewer]]/DBpedia Viewer and visual graph explorers like [[prdct.lodlive]], [[prdct.lodmilla]], and [[prdct.linked-data-maps]]

+Templating systems usually provide a flexible approach for inserting data into a scaffolding of an HTML page.
+The [[SPARQL Web Pages|prdct.sparql-web-pages-uispin]] system defines a templating language that allows to incorporate data from an RDF graph into HTML and SVG documents.
+It is shipped with the commercial version of the TopBraid Composer.
+A similar approach is followed by LESS [5] which later was integrated with the [[OntoWiki|prdct.ontowiki]].
+The OntoWiki Site Extension allows to render RDF resources in HTML views using a PHP base templating language.
+To serve the required representation of a Linked Data resources the OntoWiki Linked Data server uses content negotiation to dynamically serve an HTML view to web browsers and an RDF representation to Linked Data systems

+A different approach to provide customizable web interfaces to explore and even edit RDF data is presented by Khalili et al. with the [[LD-R|prdct.ld-r]].
+It provides a framework to define Linked Data-driven Web Components in JavaScript.
+With this framework it is possible to reuse existing components and compose new dynamic web interfaces.
+A similar approach to build Semantic Interfaces for Web Applications is presented with the MIRA framework [7].
+It defines an abstract interface definition that composes elements to form a hierarchy of widgets.
+These widgets can be used in JavaScript applications to build responsive user interfaces